 Unlike most other beaches on the islands, Bentota beach resort has a unique location, and it is surrounded by both the sea and a river.
 One side of the island is the Bentota River while the western side of Bentota is flanked by the Indian Ocean.
-Large numbers of hotels are built in this narrow strip of land enabling the travellers to have a peaceful atmosphere during the holiday.
-You can reserve a hotel in Bentota through Seerendipity Tours at very affordable rate online.
+Large numbers of hotels are built on this narrow strip of land enabling travellers to have a peaceful atmosphere during the holiday.
+You can reserve a hotel in Bentota through Seerendipity Tours at a very affordable rate online.

 VISITING SEA TURTLE CONSERVATION PROJECT ON GALLE DAY TOURS

-The turtle digs a hole on the Beach, Lays her eggs and covers it with sand where it is supposed to, incubated by the heat of the sun.
-But many people live in the coastal area dig the sand and discover the eggs hidden by the sea turtle; these eggs are consumed by some of them while some others are selling it.
+The turtle digs a hole on the Beach, Lays her eggs, and covers it with sand where it is supposed to, be incubated by the heat of the sun.
+But many people who live in the coastal area dig in the sand and discover the eggs hidden by the sea turtle; these eggs are consumed by some of them while others are selling them.

 But now the eggs are bought up by the conservation projects and are hatched the Natural way in enclosed areas where the Birds don’t have a chance of picking them up and the babies are released to the sea at night giving them a better chance of surviving.